devfile/registry-operator/DEVFILE_REGISTRY.md

 You can ask the operator to create a Persistent Volume and to mount it into the `oci-registry` container's filesystem, so the OCI images are stored into this persistent volume, by setting the field `spec.storage.enabled` to `true`.

 By default, the requested size for the Persistent Volume will be `1Gi`.
-You can ask to set a specific size with the field `spec.storage.ociRegistryImage`
+You can ask to set a specific size with the field `spec.storage.registryVolumeSize`

 ```bash
 $ cat <<EOF | oc apply -f -